-Many people have written enumerable articles on ‘Resume writing tips and tricks’ and the internet is abundant with a plethora of resources on how you can land a job with a sparkling brand new resume.
-So, I won’t be emphasizing on the methods and ways to fool recruiters and your prospective employers with spiced-up resumes but would rather try to address some concerns we faced recently while trying to recruit new interns.
+Many have written innumerable articles on ‘Resume writing tips and tricks’ and the internet is abundant with a plethora of resources on how you can land a job with a sparkling new resume.
+So, I won’t be emphasizing on the methods and ways to fool recruiters and your prospective employers with spiced-up resumes.
+I will focus on addressing some concerns we faced recently while trying to recruit interns and noobs/freshers.

-Recently, we decided to try out interns and were even prepared to train them and groom them.
-We were mentally prepared that the new interns will have zero industry knowledge and have lowered our expectation denominator to sub-zero.
+We had decided to try out interns, fresh graduates.
+We were prepared to train them and groom them.
+We were mentally prepared that they will likely have zero industry knowledge and have lowered our expectations.
 Even so, we’re yet to be tickled, leave alone getting excited.

 Cover Letter

-Specially for first timers, freshers and for those who need to prove to the employee that they’re something, a nice covering letter serve a long way in garnering interest to your resume.
+Especially for first-timers, freshers, and for those who need to prove to the employee that they’re something, a nice covering letter serves a long way in garnering interest to your resume.
 Talk a little about what you know about the employer and why you are interested in working in that company.
 Cite relevant experience, if any.
 Show that you are passionate about what you do and the products the employer makes.
 Don’t just demand a job; prove your worth.

 Clean, clear and crisp format

 If you cannot do it yourself or are too lazy to learn the basic formatting of Microsoft Word (OpenOffice or otherwise), please get a professional do it for you.
 Pay for it, if you have to and get copies.
 Bad formatting shows that you’re not particular about the details of your work.
-There are plenty of resources on-line where one can find sample resume formats.
-For instance, Emurse provides an easy to use interface for creating resumes.
-Use that to create and manage your resume.
+There are plenty of resources online where one can find sample resume formats.

 Spelling